 - Family Size: A larger family will be more demanding on your mobile internet options.
 For example, if everyone needs to be online at the same time during the day for work and school, then a single connection may not reliably provide enough bandwidth for everyone.
-You may need to consider multiple options to keep everyone online.
+You may need to consider multiple separate options to keep everyone online.

 - Children: Kids can be voracious bandwidth users, yet they often lack awareness that mobile internet is frequently a limited resource.
 Parents may also want to use parental controls to restrict internet access or specific content.

 - School: Nomadic families may have children in school or older children in college (or might be in school themselves).
 An educational program compatible with a nomadic lifestyle usually means some type of home or online school program.

 - Redundancy: Redundancy is having multiple internet options and it is very important in building a reliable mobile internet solution.
-Redundancy for RVers and Cruisers usually translates to more than one cellular carrier plus signal-enhancing gear, the ability to take advantage of public Wi-Fi, and the flexibility to switch to a "Plan B" when your primary options fail.
+Redundancy for RVers and Cruisers usually translates to more than one cellular carrier plus signal-enhancing gear, the ability to take advantage of public Wi-Fi, adequate travel planning, and the flexibility to switch to a "Plan B" when your primary options fail.
 Redundancy is always beneficial!